Adrienne Barbeau: Personal life

 In 1978, Barbeau met director John Carpenter on the set of his television film Someone's Watching Me!
-The couple wed on January 1, 1979, and lived in the Hollywood Hills section of Los Angeles, California although according to Barbeau remained "totally outside Hollywood's social circles."
+The couple wed on January 1, 1979, and lived in the Studio City side of Coldwater Canyon, reportedly remaining "totally outside Hollywood's social circles."
 They remained together for five years, but separated shortly after the birth of their son John "Cody" Carpenter on May 7, 1984.
 The couple divorced later that year.

-In 1991, Barbeau met actor/playwright/producer Billy Van Zandt, when she was cast in the West Coast premiere of his play Drop Dead!
-Van Zandt is the half-brother of musician/actor Steven Van Zandt.
-The couple wed in 1992.
-On March 17, 1997, at age 51, she gave birth to twin boys, Walker Steven and William Dalton Van Zandt, quipping that she was the only one on the maternity ward who was a member of AARP.
+In 1991, Barbeau met actor/playwright/producer Billy Van Zandt, when she was cast in the West Coast premiere of his play Drop Dead!.
+They wed in 1992.
+On March 17, 1997, at the age of almost 52, Barbeau gave birth to twin boys, quipping that she was the only one on the maternity ward who was a member of AARP.
 The couple filed for divorce in 2018.